labd/graphql-codegen-plugin-amplience/README.md

 # GraphQL Codegen Amplience

-Collection of packages to create Amplience schema's and Terraform resources for Amplience.
+This repository contains 2 plugins for Graphql codegen to generate Amplience JSON schemas and Terraform resources for Amplience out of a Graphql schema.

-# Requirements

-yarn with node 16
+## AmplienceJSON plugin

+For more details see the [plugin folder](/packages/json)

+## Terraform plugin

+This plugin requires the JSON plugin as well.

+For more details see the [plugin folder](/packages/terraform)

 # Development

+Assuming you have yarn installed with node 16, run:

 ```bash
 yarn